 In scientific terms, esters are the result of a chemical bonding of an alcohol or phenol to an acid.
 Numerous alcohol variants (ethanol, methanol, isoproply, amyl, etc…) can help form an ester, alongside several phenolic variants, while the acid component (for our purposes) must be a carboxylic or phenolic acid.
 With all these permutations of acids and alcohols, thousands of possible esters can be created, each with its own particular smell and flavor.
 Also, it’s very common that what we think of as the smell of something–say, pineapple–may actually be a combination of numerous different esters.

-Here’s a small sampling of the hundreds of esters found in rum:
+Here’s a small sampling of the hundreds of esters and other flavor compounds found in rum:

 Contributes to taste/smell of

 Bryan’s research show that only a relatively small portion of what comes off the still ends up in the finished spirit.
 The majority of the post-distillation congeners are what’s known as precursor molecules – acids and alcohols that combine into esters during wood aging.
 These precursor molecules can have nasty flavors (e.g. human vomit, or butyric acid) before they get combined into esters.
 Thus, the importance of barrel aging to turn these acids and alcohols into yummy esters can’t be understated.

 As a lover of Jamaican rum, I have to point out that a notable exception to the above is high ester “funky” Jamaican rums, which get a big shot of esters due to addition of the extremely nasty dunder added during fermentation.
 Take a whiff of Wray & Nephew Overproof, which is bottled straight off the still, and you’ll notice a huge amount of fruity aromas–here, the result of using dunder in the mash to supercharge the ester production.